elliotwutingfeng/tea/Documentation/DependencyManager.rst

 Dependency manager
 ==================

-To keep things simple, most development tools, for example PHP_CodeSniffer, are installed by Composer as development requirements and in some cases where installation via Composer is not possible, we use `PHIVE <https://phar.io/>`__.
+To keep things simple, most development tools, for example php-cs-fixer, are installed by Composer as development requirements and in some cases where installation via Composer is not possible, we use `PHIVE <https://phar.io/>`__.